15-day trial

 Here is a list of preventive methods:

-• Avoid repetitive movements: Limit the constant repetition of movements that may cause contractures.
+• Avoid repetitive movements: Limit constant repetition of movements that may cause contractures.

-• Perform stretching and joint mobility: Incorporate small routines of stretching and mobility lasting between 5 and 8 minutes for the areas most exposed to injuries, repeating this routine every 2 hours during workdays or training sessions.
+• Perform stretching and joint mobility exercises: Incorporate short routines of stretching and mobility lasting between 5 and 8 minutes for the most injury-prone areas, repeating this routine every 2 hours during workdays or training sessions.

-• Adopt correct postural hygiene: Maintain proper posture while studying, using the mobile phone, working in the office, or even sleeping, to avoid the appearance of contractures due to prolonged static postures.
+• Adopt proper posture hygiene: Maintain correct posture while studying, using your phone, working in the office, or even sleeping, to avoid contractures caused by prolonged static postures.

 • Warm up properly before physical activity: Perform a warm-up that prepares the body for the type of effort to be made, increasing mobility and muscle temperature to prevent injuries.